wcollins/torero-container/README.md

 - Includes _torero_ installed and ready to go
 - Optional [OpenTofu](https://opentofu.org/) installation at runtime
 - Optional SSH administration for testing convenience + labs
-- Optional [torero-api](https://github.com/torerodev/torero-api) launcher for API access
+- Integrated torero-api service for REST API access
-- Optional [torero-mcp](https://github.com/torerodev/torero-mcp) launcher for Model Context Protocol server
+- Integrated torero-mcp service for Model Context Protocol server

 ## Inspiration
 Managing and automating a hybrid, _multi-vendor_ infrastrcuture that encompasses _on-premises systems, private and public clouds, edge computing, and colocation environments_ poses significant challenges.
 How can you experiment to _learn_ without breaking things?
 How can you test new and innovative products like _torero_ on the test bench without friction to help in your evaluation?
 How do you test the behavior of changes in lower level environments before making changes to production?
 I use [containerlab](https://containerlab.dev/) for all of the above!
 This project makes it easy to insert _torero_ in your _containerlab_ topology file, connect to the container, and run your experiments -- the sky is the limit!